 Q. It took four years to develop the mumps vaccine, how can the COVID-19 vaccine be safe and thoroughly tested so quickly?

 Q. How long will the vaccine protect me from COVID-19?
-Will this be an annual vaccination, like the flu?

 Q. Is this vaccine preservative free?

 A. Yes.
 The vaccines currently offered are preservative free.

 Q. Can I still get a regular booster?

 A. The bivalent boosters are the only authorized boosters now available for those 5 years and older.

 Q. What if I got a J&J primary dose, can I get a bivalent booster?